oliver-lloyd/GPT-PDF/README.md

-# PDF word counter using Chat GPT
+# PDF text parser using Chat GPT

-A Python program to parse the text inside of a PDF file, returning some relevant statistics.
-Current functionality is very basic (prog simply returns line and word counts of the file) but more will be added soon.
+A Python program to parse the text inside of a PDF file, returning some relevant statistics if desired.
+Current functionality is very basic (prog simply gets line and word counts of the file) but more will be added soon.

 ## Requirements
 Python libraries: